How to Use The Weekly

 There's a little spot for gratitude at the bottom.
 This is helpful for keeping a positive and humble attitude toward your higher power.
 It's helpful to remember that we have very little control over what will happen each day.
 Which also helps us be less stressed and frustrated when things don't go the way we expected.

-The Notes & Review Part The Notes Page Spread of the Week Dominator
+The Notes & Review Part

 After the Week Spread is what I call the Notes Spread.
 It's the two pages at the end of each week that I use to keep notes from meetings, capture ideas, track habits and review the week.
 I've designed this so that it has some structure that can be helpful if you want to use it, but also loose enough and light enough that you can easily ignore the structure and use them mostly like blank dot grid paper if you want.
 Or add your own structure.